colleen05/GalaEngine/README.md

 ## Contributing
-If you'd like to contribute to GalaEngine (firstly, thank you!), there are a few guidelines expected.
-Following these guidelines makes managing and maintaining GalaEngine cooperatively muchc easier.
+If you'd like to contribute to GalaEngine (firstly, thank you!), there are a few guidelines expected to be followed.
+Following these guidelines makes managing and maintaining GalaEngine cooperatively much easier.

 ### Reporting Bugs & Issues
 If you've found a bug while using GalaEngine, creating a report in the "Issues" section of this GitHub repository is recommended.
 Creating a well-structured bug report is appreciated, as it makes the process of communicating and fixing the bug as easy as possible.
 A good bug report should:
 - **Be well-titled.** A good title structure is as follows: ``<Subject|Object>: ([<Issue> "when"] <Action>) | (<Summary>).``.
 Examples of **good** titles are: ``Entity: Crash when changing sprites.``, ``InputManager: Fails to recognise bluetooth controllers.``, and ``Docs: Scene.hpp has outdated TODO.``.
 Examples of **bad** titles are: ``Entities crash the game.``, ``Scenes are too confusing.``, or ``How do I change the colour of a sprite?``.
 - **Have a good explanation in comment.** The comment of your issue should explain the expected behaviour, the actual behaviour, how to reproduce the bug, and the platform you are using GalaEngine on (are you using Windows or macOS? what GPU do you have?).
 If your bug or issue does not require such details (as in the case of a documentation error), it's fine to simply suggest an edit or clarification.
 - **Be properly tagged.** Properly tagging your issue can help maintainers and newcommers understand the current issues within GalaEngine.
-You can tag your issue by selecting a "label" when creating it.
+You can tag your issue by selecting a label when creating it.

 In addition to the title, it is a good idea to supply further infromation in the comment.
 Here's some useful information that is appreciated to include in a pull request comment:
 - Recap the problem as described in the title.